Design is the Differentiator: Bringing New Design Innovations to a Very Antiquated and Very Large Industry

 Notable Quotes

-"Stop trying to make your weaknesses as a strength, just minimize your weaknesses and maximize your strengths."
+"Stop trying to make your weaknesses a strength, just minimize weaknesses and maximize your strengths."

-"People say the word no, it sucks the energy out of the room and kills creativity."
+"People say no, and it sucks the energy out of the room.
+Instead, offer three ideas to keep the ball moving."

-"Real estate agents are the center of the most collaborative workflow I know of, involving at least 20 people."
+"Real estate agents are entrepreneurs at the center of the most collaborative workflow I know."

 "The greatest advantage you have in life is the speed at which you learn."